Dearest little sister,

 She wondered at her father’s reasoning in the purchase.
 Had his preferences switched from traveling by horseback to a mode more sedate?
 Had his health demanded it?
 Or had he taken a liking to a more flamboyant lifestyle?

-For not the first time, Sonnie realized how little she knew him anymore.
+She hardly knew him anymore.
 They had lived worlds apart for too long.
-The ties they shared as father and daughter had grown fragile, so fragile that in her loneliest moments, she was sure they were nonexistent.
+The ties they shared as father and daughter had grown so fragile that in her loneliest moments, she was sure they were nonexistent.

 But she was going home now.
 She would learn to know him again, just as she would know the ranch and all the cowboys who worked it.
 Vince would love her as he should, as she loved him.